 • Control systems that allow for adjustments in airflow speed and temperature

-When activated, the air curtain discharges a controlled stream of air, forming a barrier that minimizes the infiltration or unconditioned air, contaminants, and pests.
+When activated, the air curtain discharges a controlled stream of air, forming a barrier that minimizes the infiltration of unconditioned air, contaminants, and pests.

 Ever worked in a restaurant that had a walk-in cooler or freezer?
 Have you ever been in a laboratory with cold storage?
 Businesses like these need efficient ways to get in and out of cold storage without wasting energy or compromising the temperature of that room.
 You wouldn’t want fresh produce or the active ingredients in a medication to spoil.
 A traditional door lets in air contaminants and can also compromise the temperature in these kinds of spaces.

-But other businesses benefit from this efficient way to separate the environment of different rooms as well.
+But other businesses benefit from this efficient way to separate the environments of different rooms as well.
 Air curtains are frequently used in:

 • Commercial Entrances.
-Those rows of double sliding glass doors in retail stores, supermarkets, and shopping malls would absolutely sink a company in heating and cooling costs, not to mention let in all number of pests, dirt and debris if air curtains on either side didn’t stop them.
+Those rows of double sliding glass doors in retail stores, supermarkets, and shopping malls would absolutely sink a company in heating and cooling costs, not to mention let in all kinds of pests, dirt, and debris if air curtains on either side didn’t stop them.

 • Industrial Facilities.
 Air curtains are used in warehouses and manufacturing plants to separate different temperature zones and prevent cross-contamination.